E-ARK-Software/earkweb/README.md

 is the information sent to a user when requested.
 The system allows executing different types of actions, such as information extraction, validation, or transformation operations, on information packages to support ingesting a SIP, archiving an AIP, and creating a DIP from a set of AIPs.

 E-ARK Web offers a leightweight frontend web application with [Celery](http://www.celeryproject.org) as a distributed task execution backend.
-Task executions do not depend on the

 ![earkweb home](./docs/img/earkweb_home.png)